-Please note that the admin password will be also applied for the root user which can be used to access the device via the serial console, Telnet, SSH or to enter the bootloader.
-You may also configure additional users which will only be granted to access the summary page or retrieve status information but not to set any configuration parameters.
+The admin password is also applied for the root user who can access the device via the serial console, Telnet and SSH.
+You may configure additional users who will only be granted access to the summary page or retrieve status information, but not to set any configuration parameters.
+Service(s) can be re-enabled considering security by design concepts in the relevant sections.
+The passphrase which is used to store and access generated and uploaded private keys is initialized to a random value.
+It can be changed as described in chapter 6.8.8.